Acenhauer/opensauce-selgp-iphone/README.md

 In order to run the tests, you will need to install [Apache Maven](http://maven.apache.org).

-Checkout this repo from Github

-    git clone git@github.com:guillemhs/opensauce-selgp.git

-Go to the folder where have checkout the code from opensauce selgp and compile it locally using this command:

-    mvn -U clean install

 Check out this repo from GitHub:

     git clone git@github.com:guillemhs/opensauce-selgp-iphone.git